-Based on the current state it is often well worth it to be shaken up and getting some outside inspiration.
+Based on the current state, it is often well worth it to be shaken up and get some outside inspiration.

-Be disturbed and challenged in your thinking and perception!
+Be disrupted and challenged in your thinking and perception!

-This can e.g. be through a session with companies which overlap on processes or technology.
-Or where business complement, but do not compete.
-E.g. retail in fashion does not collide with retail banking, but mutual inspiration is certainly a possibility.
-Or getting inspiration on creating breathing ground for innovation across cultures by masters of mediation.
-Or learn about latest research at a university… and much more.
+This can, for example, come via a session with companies which overlap on processes or technology, or where businesses complement, but do not compete.
+Fashion retail is not a rival of retail banking, but mutual inspiration there is certainly a possibility.
+Inspiration can be obtained on creating breathing ground for innovation across cultures by masters of mediation.
+Companies can also get together to learn about the latest research at a university… and much more.